FAQ (Frequently Asked Questions)

 We also offer free online order pick-up at the Augustana Founders’ Hall in Camrose.

-In-store: We accept Cash, Debit (Interac), OneCard, Visa, Mastercard, American Express, Union Pay and University of Alberta Bookstore Gift Cards.
+In-store: We accept Cash, Debit (Interac), OneCard, Visa, Mastercard, Union Pay and University of Alberta Bookstore Gift Cards.

 If you are purchasing on behalf of a University of Alberta department, we also accept indents with proper authorization.

-Online: Our online system accepts Visa, Mastercard, American Express, Visa Debit, Mastercard Debit, Union Pay and University of Alberta Gift Cards.
+Online: Our online system accepts Visa, Mastercard, Visa Debit, Mastercard Debit, Union Pay and University of Alberta Gift Cards.

 We are unable to process Interac Online at this time.